 What can be done to prevent adult lead exposure?

-Exposure to lead in the workplace can be reduced or prevented through the use of engineering controls that reduce air-lead levels.
-Exposure can also be reduced through the use of protective clothing and respirators.
+Worker safety procedures should be in place if lead is used in a workplace to ensure lead levels in the air are as low as possible and workers are further protected by using protective clothing and respirators.
 If working in a lead prone occupation, wash hands and face before eating or drinking, eat and drink in areas free of lead dust and fumes, change into different clothes and shoes before working with lead, shower after working with lead before going home, and wash clothes separately from other family members’ clothes.

 How can I learn more about elevated blood lead levels?